Sshivani-12/HOTEL-MANAGEMENT-SYTEM/README.md

 - You need odbc.jar and mysqlconnector.jar files for connecting Java code to MySql.
 - Make changes in conn.java file .
 - Run the project by javac HOTELMANAGEMENT.java
-- Compile it by java home
+- Compile it by java HOTELMANAGEMENT